 3. Get some adrenaline rush by taking a zipline

 The place is called Ravana Zipline.
 You can’t miss it.
-On you way up to Little Adam’s Peak you will see people flying back down on top of your head!
+On your way up to Little Adam’s Peak you will see people flying back down on top of your head!

 4. Visit the Ravana Falls

-The Ravana falls are located by the road.
+The Ravana Falls are located by the road.
 So there is no need to hike from the road to get there.
 It can be visited rather quickly.
 There are main viewpoints to take photos.
-However it is not possible to swim in the Ravana falls…
+However, it is not possible to swim inside the Falls…

 5. Go on a day trip to Lipton’s Seat